 Adverse Health Symptoms Near Cell Towers

 The majority of published studies in different countries have shown a relationship between distance from base stations and a variety of health complaints.
 They have found that the closer to the towers people live there is an increase incidence of reported physical symptoms including those below.
-These are the same symptoms that people who have microwave illness (AKA electrosensitivity) experience and also similar to what Cuban and Chinese Diplomats reported in unusual “attacks in 2017.
+These are the same symptoms that military personnel working on radar have experienced, people who have microwave illness (AKA electrosensitivity) experience and also similar to what Cuban and Chinese Diplomats reported in unusual “attacks in 2017.
 See (Cuban Diplomats Likely Hit by Microwave Weapons -New York Times )

 - heart palpitations